mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 Design approaches have been adopted widely in software production, creative industries and wider business contexts.
 These principles and practices have also influenced areas of education and research.
 If you are an educator the experience of seeing students motivated by producing something for a real audience may be familiar.
 If you are an educator the experience of seeing students motivated by producing something for a real or even imagined audience may be familiar.
 If students are able to share their created digital work with peers then the process of revising based on feedback from others can be extremely valuable to sustain interest.

 The area of design studies is wide and there is a long history in involving users and young people in the design of computer products.
 The process of understanding the audience for the digital product can be extremely time consuming process.
 In many cases, while students are in theory designingin something for others, be it a game or a website etc, they are making it primarily as a learning experience.
 In this case technical skills of design may take priority over serious investigation into the requirements of the end user.

 However other studies or projects have taken the opposite approach, taking care to give time to explore the cultures, needs and expectations of the target audience.
-In this case ethical issues of design take precedence.
+In this case ethical and entrepreneurial aspects of design are highlighted.
+While these kinds of projects allow students to develop important 21st Century Skills of problem solving and appropriately responding to real life contexts, often the time constraints prevent a more in-depth approach to the design process.
+There are rich resources teachers can draw on from the field of participatory design and co-design which with some adaptation can work well in a school setting.
+These range from exploring cultural contexts to role playing scenarios.
+For some suitable resources see INSERT SHORT LINK

+Teachers can choose how much to focus on the more technical or user-focused elements of design depending on the priorities of their curriculum and personal preferences and aptitudes.

-In the following section I explore certain design approaches including - iterative design and the use of design patterns.
+In the following sections I explore certain design approaches including - iterative design and the use of design patterns.

 #### Iterative Design Approaches